troystribling/SimpleFutures/README.md

 # <a name="motivation">Motivation</a>

-Futures provide the construction of code that processes asynchronous requests by default in a non-blocking and concise manner.
-They support combinator interfaces for serializing the processing of requests, error recovery and filtering.
-In most Apple libraries asynchronous interfaces are supported through the delegate-protocol pattern or in some cases with a callback.
+`Futures` provide an interface for performing nonblocking asynchronous requests and combinator interfaces for serializing the processing of requests, error recovery and filtering.
+In most iOS libraries asynchronous interfaces are supported through the delegate-protocol pattern or in some cases with a callback.
 Even simple implementations of these interfaces can lead to business logic distributed over many files or deeply nested callbacks that can be hard to follow.
-It will be seen that Futures very nicely solve this problem.
+It will be seen that `Futures` very nicely solve this problem.

 SimpleFutures is an implementation of [Scala Futures](http://docs.scala-lang.org/overviews/core/futures.html) in Swift and was influenced by [BrightFutures](https://github.com/Thomvis/BrightFutures).

 # <a name="requirements">Requirements</a>

-- iOS 8.0+
+- iOS 9.0+
-- Xcode 7.0+
+- Xcode 8.1+

 # <a name="installation">Installation</a>

-All code is contained in the single file SimpleFutures.swift.
+All code is contained in the single file `SimpleFutures.swift`.
 Add it to your project.

 # <a name="models">Models</a>